Aaron98990/ways-of-the-game/misconduct.md

 >  a red card for a sending-off from the field of play and its immediate surrounds, including the technical area

-Many times, competition rules will require them to be out-of-sight and out-of-sound. **Other than the senior team coach, all team people from the technical area are on a short leash and any offense or misconduct should be dealt with strictly.**
+Competition rules generally will require sent-off team officials to be out-of-sight and out-of-sound. **Other than the senior team coach, all people in the technical area are on a short leash and any misconduct should be dealt with strictly.
+Even if competition rules allow you to caution or send-off a coach for spectator misconduct, I recommend for you to never do it.**

 > A medical team official who commits a sending-off offense may remain if the team has no other medical person available, and act if a player needs medical attention